 This medication is typically used twice a day.
-However, your doctor or pharmacist may have suggested a different schedule that is more appropriate for you.
+However, your pharmacist may have suggested a different schedule that is more appropriate for you.
 Use it regularly and continuously to maintain its beneficial effects.

 Using this product may cause throat irritation and coughing.
 You can avoid these problems by thoroughly rinsing your mouth and gargling after each dose.
 If you forget a dose, take it as soon as you remember -- unless it is almost time for your next dose.
 In that case, skip the missed dose.
 Do not double the next dose to catch up.

 In addition to its desired action, this medication may cause some side effects, notably:

 Each person may react differently to a treatment.
 If you think this medication may be causing side effects (including those described here, or others), talk to your health care professional.
 He or she can help you to determine whether or not the medication is the source of the problem.